canoi12/tinycoffee/README.md

     - gcc-mingw-w64-x86-64 (to build for Windows)
     - make
   - **`Windows`**
-    - just download `mingw`
+    - use `mingw`

-for now i'm developing on linux, so is easier to compile on it
+for now i'm developing on linux, so is easier to compile on it.

+By default tico will use LuaJIT as default, you can compile using Lua 5.4 by just adding `NOJIT=true` to the make command, eg: `make tico NOJIT=true`

 #### Linux